kimdurante/gis-workshop-waml-template/content/layers.md

 ## Layer-Level Workflows

-Preparing geospatial data layers for accessioning.
+Preparing geospatial data can involve inspecting or wrangling files in order to make sure they meet certain functional requirements of the infrastructure.

 ### Preparing Data

-Preparing geospatial data can involve inspecting or wrangling files in order to make sure they meet certain functional requirements of the infrastructure.

-All layers must have:
+Prior to cataloging/accessioning data, ensure that all layers have:

 * a valid filename (containing only letters, numbers, or underscores)
-* a geographic extent (bounding box coordinates)
+* a valid geographic extent (bounding box coordinates)
 * a valid spatial reference system (SRS)

-Geospatial data can be accessioned using any valid SRS, however use of the Web Mercator projection is not recommended.
-During accessioning, data are normalized to the WGS84 coordinate system (EPSG:4326).
-A copy of the original dataset and a WGS84 derivative are stored in SDR and made availble for download in EarthWorks, SearchWorks, and PURL.
-WGS84 data are uploaded to GeoServer.
+The infrastructure accepts data in any valid SRS.
+During the gisAssembly workflow, data are normalized to the WGS84 coordinate system.
+A copy of both the original dataset and the WGS84 derivative are stored in SDR and made availble for download in EarthWorks, SearchWorks, and PURL.
+The WGS84 data are uploaded to GeoServer.

 **Renaming Files**.
 Run [this script] to rename files containing invalid characters.